 The FCAI is the peak industry organisation representing vehicle manufacturers and importers of passenger motor vehicles, SUVs, light commercial vehicles and motor cycles in Australia.
-The FCAI and member companies recognise the potential of automated vehicles to provide significant safety and environmental benefits to Australia through reductions in crashes and congestion.
-New light vehicles (passenger cars, SUVs and LCVs) being introduced into Australia are being fitted with increasing levels of automation (up to level 2 and some level 3 applications), and models introduced from late 2017 or early 2018 are expected to be equipped for connectivity (i.e. V2V and V2I communications).
+The FCAI and member companies recognise the potential of connected and automated vehicles (CAV) to provide significant safety, environmental and social benefits to Australia through reductions in crashes, reduced congestion and increased mobility.

+This submission will focus on the key technical and regulatory issues that need to be addressed to facilitate the large-scale introduction of connected and automated vehicles.
+New light vehicles (passenger cars, SUVs and LCVs) being introduced into Australia are being fitted with increasing levels of automation, and models introduced from late 2017/early 2018 are expected to be equipped for connectivity (i.e. V2V and V2I communications).